Most parking restrictions and fines within the City of Greater Dandenong are defined by the State Government under the Road Safety Act 1986.

 Centrelink Health Care Card (all types including non-means tested)

 Sometimes circumstances arise that reduce a driver's capacity to park appropriately (such as vehicle breakdown, emergencies or special circumstances).
-There also may be a situation where the issuing of a parking fine is unfair (such as when there is a faulty meter or signs missing).
+There also may be a situation where the issuing of a parking fine is unfair (such as when a ticket machine malfunctions or signs are missing).

 We will consider your application if your reason for review is one of the following.